Dejan Ljubičić

-Dejan Ljubičić (born 8 October 1997) is an Austrian professional footballer who plays as a midfielder for HNL club Dinamo Zagreb and the Austria national team.
+Dejan Ljubičić (born 8 October 1997) is an Austrian professional footballer who plays as a midfielder for club Schalke 04 and the Austria national team.

+Club career

+Ljubičić joined the youth academy of Rapid Wien in 2006 after starting at Favoritner AC.
+He progressed through the club's youth ranks and made his debut for Rapid's reserve team in 2015.
+In 2017, he signed his first professional contract with Rapid and spent time on loan at Wiener Neustadt, where he made his professional debut.
+A proposed move to MLS club Chicago Fire collapsed during the 2019–20 winter transfer window after he was diagnosed with an anterior cruciate ligament injury.
+He later established himself in Rapid's first team, making 103 league appearances, scoring six goals, and captaining the club during the 2020–21 season.

+In 2021, Ljubičić moved to Bundesliga club 1.
+FC Köln.
+His club suffered relegation in 2024, but helped the club secure immediate promotion back to the top flight in 2024–25 before departing upon the expiry of his contract.
+He then joined Dinamo Zagreb in June 2025, before transferring to FC Schalke 04 in January 2026, signing a contract until 2028.

 International career

 Ljubičić was born in Austria to Bosnian Croat parents from Busovača.
 He debuted for the Austria national team in a 2–0 2022 FIFA World Cup qualification win over the Faroe Islands on 9 October 2021.

+On 10 June 2026, he was added to Austria's squad for the 2026 FIFA World Cup as a replacement for the injured Christoph Baumgartner.

 Personal life

-In August 2021, he was sentenced for throwing bottles at a mosque in Kiseljak three years earlier.
+In August 2021, Ljubičić was sentenced for throwing bottles at a mosque in Kiseljak three years earlier.
 He had to pay a fine of 1,000 BAM or serve ten days in prison.

 His younger brother Robert plays for AEK Athens.